top of page

 Yeshiva Eitz Chaim

 In 1855 the educational endeavors of the Ashkenazic community were formalized with the founding of the Eitz Chaim Yeshiva, under the leadership of R' Shmuel Salant.
 It was soon centralized in houses around the Churva synagogue complex.
 The Yeshiva served students from age 3 to adults.
-This postcard crams images of the student body, R' Salant, dining hall, and students at study. ca. 1910.
+This postcard crams together images of the student body, R' Salant, dining hall, and students at study. ca. 1910.

 Voucher from Yeshiva Eitz Chaim